kennethsamk/drm/drm-live.md

 ## Completion

 Congratulations!
-You have successfully created an encrypted a live stream using  AWS Elemental MediaPackage.
+You have successfully created an encrypted live stream using  AWS Elemental MediaPackage.